JonR45/Top-Soccer-League/README.md

-# Predicting if a soccer player plays in one of Europe's top 5 leagues
+# Predicting if a soccer player plays in Europe's top 5 leagues
 The aim of this mini-project was to create a model that could predict if an outfield soccer played in one of the top 5 European leagues based on physical and technical data from the FIFA 23 daataset.

 # Overview